 Indian Railways Sleeper Class – It’s not for wimps

 As the time approached for our train to arrive, the platform got more and more crowded.
-There was quite a crowd assembled as a long, grimy train with open window grates and dozens of Sleeper cars pulled into the station.
+So there was quite a crowd assembled to watch as a really long, grimy train with open window grates and dozens of Sleeper cars slowly pulled into the station.

 Even before it stopped, we could see that the Sleeper cars were already jammed full of people – most of them standing up.

 We fought our way onboard, hauling our unwieldy rucksacks behind us.

 Like all the others, our coach had standing room only.
 It looked like we were in for an unpleasant 4 hours or so.
 We were the only foreigners onboard – the few other foreigners we’d seen on the platform were no doubt in the limited pre-booked AC coaches.

 The thing that struck me the most about our coach was the way the locals occupied the available seats and benches.
 Long benches easily comprised half of the available seating.
 They were all occupied by men, with legs stretched out, sleeping.